Verifying Pufferfish Privacy in Hidden Markov Models: Geometric Mechanism as Hidden Markov Model

 \section{Geometric Mechanism as Hidden Markov Model}

-We first recall in Subsection~\ref{sub:GM} the definition of geometric mechanism, a well-known discrete mechanism for differential privacy.
-In Subsection~\ref{sub:dp-mc}, we then recall an example exploiting Markov chains to model geometric mechanisms, followed by our modeling formalism using HMMs in Subsection~\ref{sub:PP}.
+We first recall in Section~\ref{sub:GM} the definition of geometric mechanism, a well-known discrete mechanism for differential privacy.
+In Section~\ref{sub:dp-mc}, we then recall an example exploiting Markov chains to model geometric mechanisms, followed by our modeling formalism and Pufferfish privacy analysis using HMMs in Section~\ref{sub:PP}.